Storytelling is one thing – telling fairy-tales is another…

 The complications show up when you try to understand what material actually means.
 Much has been written over the years about materiality in a sustainability context.
 The opening quotation, for example, in a recently published report by AccountAbility titled Redefining Materiality II goes like this:

-Posted in Business and Sustainability, Sustainability Reporting Also tagged ACCOUNTABILITY, disclosure, doshorts, g4, greenhouse gas emissions, materiality, materiality assessment, SASB, shell, sustainability, sustainability report, Unilever, weyerhauser, worker safety
+Posted in Business and Sustainability, CSR Reporting, Sustainability Reporting, The Hub Also tagged ACCOUNTABILITY, disclosure, doshorts, g4, greenhouse gas emissions, materiality, materiality assessment, SASB, shell, sustainability, sustainability report, Unilever, weyerhauser, worker safety

 A recent report by GlobeScan published some interesting findings – “significant numbers of survey respondents around the world cannot or will not name a single socially responsible company when asked, and this proportion appears to be rising in many countries.”